check-spelling-sandbox/rewrite-docs/reference/recipes/cloudsuitability/findjcaannotations.md

 type: specs.openrewrite.org/v1beta/recipe
 name: org.openrewrite.cloudsuitability.FindJcaAnnotations
 displayName: Find uses of JCA
-description: Java messaging can present problems in TAS due to its emphemerality.
+description: Java messaging can present problems in TAS due to its ephemerality.
 Convert to a backing service or use TKG.
 tags:
   - java-jcaAnnotations
 recipeList: